spear-sim/spear/examples/open_loop_control_fetch/README.md

 python run.py
 ```

 Running `generate_actions.py` will generate an `actions.csv` file consisting of actions that will be used in the following step.
-This tool accepts the following optional command-line arguments that can be used to control its behavior (see the source code for details), e.g.,

-  - `--actions_file` can be used to specify the file that will be generated.
+This tool accepts an optional `--actions_file` command-line argument that can be used to specify the file that will be generated.

 Running `run.py` will execute the previously generated actions in an open-loop fashion on the Fetch agent.
 This tool accepts several optional command-line arguments that can be used to control its behavior (see the source code for details), e.g.,